 If you have outsourced the methods of recruitment because of the complications involved in it, then you can rely on the employee referral program to simplify the matter.

 The cost will also be reduced in referral recruitment methods.
 When you are using an employee referral program, then you will save a huge fortune on advertising, job fairs, employment agencies, etc.

 Initial screening is done by the employees only, so you can save your valuable time as well.

 4. Best suited for specialized positions:

-Employees network a lot with various people in their own profession or otherwise and this is how they come across some rare talent, which is required for the extremely specialized position.
+Employees network a lot with various people in their own profession or otherwise and this is how they came across some rare talent, which requires an extremely specialized position.

 5. The employee retention rate is much higher:

 The retention rate in the case of employee referral program policy is much higher as compared to other sources.

 It is mainly due to the reason that the new employee is already familiar with the environment and it won’t take much time or effort on his behalf to absorb the culture of your company as he already knows someone from the company.